Have you ever noticed a flower on your rose bush which is a different colour to the rest?

 Chances are it’s a Rose Sport.

 What is a Rose Sport?

-A rose sport is a genetic mutation which changes the growth habit of the plant.
+A rose sport is a genetic mutation that changes the growth habit of the plant.

 These genetic mutations aren’t the result of irregular or poor growing conditions, they’re purely accidents.

 That said, some sports have produced beautiful variations of roses.

 How Do Rose Sports Take Form?